foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 If the script fails (for any reason that is not connected to transactions - eg rpc node down), we should output relevant log information.

+In case of failed transaction, we should allow to:
+- let the users handle the errors in cairo with Result
-In case of failed transaction, in the "output" field in state file we could include an error message.
+- let the script fail - in the "output" field in state file we should then include an error message.
 After fixing the issue we should allow users to just re-run the script - all the previous (succeeded) transactions should not be replayed, the erroneous transaction should be retried and its output should be put into [state file](#example-state-file).